Edmund Rossingham

-Edmund Rossingham (sometimes shown as Ensign Rossingham, Captain Rossingham or Roffingham, probably due to old style printing) was the nephew of and factor or agent for Sir George Yeardley, who was Governor of the Colony of Virginia, three times between November 1616 and November 1627, and his wife Temperance Flowerdew.
-Rossingham was a member of the first assembly of the Virginia House of Burgesses at Jamestown, Virginia in 1619 for Flowerdew Hundred Plantation, Yeardley's plantation.
+Edmund Rossingham was the nephew of and factor for Sir George Yeardley, who was Governor of the Colony of Virginia and his wife Temperance Flowerdew.
+Rossingham was a member of the first assembly of the Virginia House of Burgesses in 1619, representing Flowerdew Hundred Plantation.
+After Yeardley's death, he sued the estate for unpaid wages, but Ralph Yeardley refused him on multiple requests.

+Early life

 Rossingham was a son of Temperance Flowerdew's elder sister Mary Flowerdew and her husband Dionysis Rossingham.
+According to records, Edmund's original surname was "van Rasseghem".

 Arrival at Jamestown

-Rossingham arrived in Jamestown in April 1619 with the returning Governor Yeardley.
+Rossingham arrived in Jamestown in April 1619 with the returning Governor Yeardley, aboard the George.

-Upon Yeardley's return, he found the colony short of food, as it often was during its early years.
-Almost immediately, he sent Captain John Martin along with Ensign Harmon Harrison and Ensign Edmund Rossingham to the Chesapeake Bay to trade for corn with the native Indians.
-Later, Martin was charged, especially by Chief Opchanacanough, that when the Indians refused to sell their corn, Martin took it from them by force.
+Upon Yeardley's return to Virginia, he found the colony short of food.
+Yeardley sent Captain John Martin along with Ensign Harmon Harrison and Ensign Edmund Rossingham to the Chesapeake Bay to trade for corn with the native Indians.
+When the Indians refused to sell their corn, Martin took it from them by force.
 The General Assembly considered the matter but unlike with later controversies concerning Martin, Rossingham, as well as Speaker John Pory and others supported Martin's side.

 Burgess

-Along with Mr. Jefferson, John Jefferson (burgess), Ensign Edmund Rossingham represented Yeardley's plantation, Flowerdew Hundred, in the first assembly of the Virginia House of Burgesses in Jamestown, July 30-August 4, 1619 (new style date).
+Along with John Jefferson, Ensign Edmund Rossingham represented Yeardley's plantation, Flowerdew Hundred, in the first assembly of the Virginia House of Burgesses in Jamestown, July 30–August 4, 1619 (N.S.).